January Lawn + Landscape Tips

 If you are a subscriber to a Hall | Stewart’s Lawn Care Program, we will be visiting your lawn very soon to apply the critical first application of the year to prevent spring and summer weeds.

-Dormant Oil – During January and February one of the best things you can do to prepare your landscape plants for the season is to treat them with a dormant oil.
-Dormant oils smoother overwintering insects (aphids, scale, mites, etc.) that often are some of the most difficult to control.
+During January and February, one of the best things you can do to prepare your landscape plants for the season is to treat them with a dormant oil.
+Dormant oils smother overwintering insects (aphids, scale, mites, etc.) that often are some of the most difficult to control.

 Crape myrtle bark scale activity has increased over the past few seasons.
 Scale is a white insect with a hard shell that appears on the bark.
 Dormant oils applied in January-February is the first step for controlling the pest.
 If your landscape includes crape myrtles, you need a dormant oil application every year.